 Working closely with competent authorities to ensure all patients have timely access to high quality treatments and medicines.
 In order to achieve this policy priorities should be on security of supply, rather than on localization of manufacturing.

-Euros of GDP contribution in Europe
+Euros of R&D investments in Europe

 Stands for European Federation of Pharmaceutical Industries and Associations representing biopharmaceutical industry operating in Europe.
 EFPIA has a direct membership of 36 national associations and 39 leading pharmaceutical companies.